IntelLabs/networkgym/_sources/tutorials/handling_time_limits.md

     action = env.action_space.sample()
     obs, reward, terminated, truncated, info = env.step(action)

+    # If the environment is end, exit
+    if terminated:
+        break

+    # If the epsiode is up (environment still running), then start another one
     if truncated:
-        # episode truncates, start the next episode
         obs, info = env.reset()

-    if terminated:
-        # environment terminates, exit the for loop
-        break

 # run 1 episode for this environment session
 # you may also change other parameters in the config_json file